UniversalDependencies/docs/ext-feat-index.md

 ## VerbType
 * [Interset](ext-feat/VerbType): Aux, Cop, Mod, Light

-# Interset features that are not part of this standard

-The following Interset features are not used under their Interset names but they are included through the
-<a href="http://universaldependencies.github.io/docs/u/overview/feat-layers.html">layered feature scheme</a>:

-* ErgGender = `Gender[erg]`
-* DatGender = `Gender[dat]`
+# Additional language-specific values for universal features

-The following features are included in the universal standard, but some values are missing there:
+The following features are included in the <a href="u/feat/index.html">universal set</a>, but some values are missing there:

 * <a href="u/feat/PronType.html"><tt>PronType</tt></a>`=Exc` … exclamative pronoun or determiner.
 It expresses the speaker's surprise towards the modified noun, e.g. _what_ in _<b>What</b> a surprise!_ In many languages, exclamative determiners are recruited from the set of interrogative determiners.
 Therefore, not all tagsets distinguish them.
 For instance, they are distinguished in Spanish (es::conll2009), Catalan (ca::conll2009) and Persian (fa::conll).
 * New value 'opt' of the feature 'mood': optative mood in Ancient Greek and Turkish, to express wishes: